Header link June 22, 2020

 FEMA then mapped most of Sacramento into the 100-year floodplain in 1989.
 Much of the now heavily developed Natomas area, consisting of 86 square miles of land near the Sacramento International Airport, was also included in the revised FEMA floodplain.

-Other projects to address levee under seepage (where water accumulates underneath the barriers) and erosion concerns allowed the Corps to certify most of the remainder of Sacramento’s levees for 100-year protection.
-Areas still within the 100-year floodplain include the South Sacramento, Mayhew and Pocket areas, and areas affected by local streams and storm drainage issues.
+Other projects to repair levee seepage and erosion allowed the Corps to certify most of the remainder of Sacramento’s levees for 100-year protection.

 Meanwhile, Sacramento Area Flood Control Agency and the Corps have worked with the state to restore 100-year flood protection for most of the Sacramento urban area.
 More than $460 million has been spent on levee improvements.